Wondering how many people it takes on an app development team to create a successful mobile application? Keep reading to find out the answer.

 Total: five people!

 And that‘s a bare minimum for your app development team structure.
-If you want to move fast and build for both Android and iOS, you would need to add at least one more person.
+If you want to move fast and build a cross-platform app that will run on both iOS and Android, you would need to add at least one more person.

 If you want to move even faster, you should add two more people (that is both Android and iOS developers), which means a total of 9 people.